 The Department of Occupational Therapy Administrative Specialist (DHSC 300) maintains occupational therapy student records.
-Name and/or address changes must be reported to the department in addition to the Office of the Registrar.
-An email stating the change is sufficient for the department.
-A form is required for the Office of the Registrar.
+The department will use the information within eValue so please keep your eValue account updated and current.
+All changes must also be reported to the Office of the Registrar to be recognized by the University.